 - Neural mobilisation – exercises that help to get the nerve moving and improving its ability to glide alongside surrounding tissues.

 - Advice – understanding why you have your symptoms and how to manage them is a key tool which your physiotherapist can teach you.

-This article was submitted by Erin McCall Peat from the Douglasdale branch of Lamberti Physiotherapy.
-If you think you are suffering from Sciatica, contact her at the Practice, or else complete this easy appointment form to book an assessment.
+This article was submitted by the team from the Douglasdale branch of Lamberti Physiotherapy.
+If you think you are suffering from Sciatica, contact one of the Physios at the Practice, or else complete this easy appointment form to book an assessment.